 Let it go when:

 - It’s been worn to the point that it is fading, pilling, stretching, or tearing.
 Why stroll around in public with a t-shirt that’s old and raggedy?
-The only old T to own should be for gardening or changing the oil.
-And if there’s something waiting to be mended and it’s been waiting a long time, it’s time to get it done or get rid of it.
+The two old t-shirts I own are for gardening and dying the hair.
+If there’s something waiting to be mended and it’s been waiting a long time, it’s time to get it done or let it go.

 - It is no longer your color, size, or style.
 Why wear something and get annoyed every time you put it on?
 Not your color?
 Not tailored for your body?
 Just a little too tight or baggy?
-If it doesn’t make you feel fabulous or fit just right, are you really going to take it to the tailor and pay to get it fixed?
-Let it go.
+If it doesn’t make you feel fabulous or fit just right, are you ready to take it to the tailor and pay to get it fixed?

 “Well…I kinda like it…but….”